J.G. Ballard. Il futuro quotidiano, Cover art: Giorgio Poloni

 Oltre i bordi, film screening at Cinema Nuovo Eden, Brescia.

 I’m a filmmaker, professor, and graduate program director in the Department of English at the State University of New York at Stony Brook.
-I am also Affiliate Faculty in the Departments of Africana Studies and Women’s, Gender, and Sexuality Studies.
+I am also an affiliate faculty member in the Departments of Africana Studies and Women’s, Gender, and Sexuality Studies, and in the Graduate Certificate in Media, Arts, Culture, and Technology.

-The second examines how these groups have been depicted in literature, cinema, television, and popular culture.
-My interest in the science fiction genre—especially its engagement with different kinds of “aliens”—has led me to co-author two books on the subject.
+The second examines how these groups have been depicted in popular culture.
+In particular, I am interested in the science fiction genre and its engagement with different kinds of “aliens,” which has led me to co-author two books on the subject.

 My research projects were supported by grants from the Italian Ministry of Foreign Affairs and International Cooperation, the Italian Council, the Italian Prime Minister's Office, the Comunità Bresciana Foundation, the Long Island Grant for the Arts, and research grants from the University of Warwick and Stony Brook University.